Wesxdz/kahlo-yawn/_posts/hardware.md

 ## Feeling (proprioception) 🦑
 Have you ever thought about knitting a [**RobotSweater**](https://labs.ri.cmu.edu/robotouch/robotsweater/) for your fantasy child simulation?

-[This angelic demo of RobotSweater](https://www.youtube.com/watch?v=M1OFmqBRIB8) by [Zilin Si](https://si-lynnn.github.io/) from [CMU's RoboTouch Lab](https://labs.ri.cmu.edu/robotouch/robotsweater/) has us imagining softer-than-life communication with your virtual child
+[This angelic demo of RobotSweater](https://www.youtube.com/watch?v=M1OFmqBRIB8) by [Zilin Si](https://si-lynnn.github.io/) from [CMU's RoboTouch Lab](https://labs.ri.cmu.edu/robotouch/robotsweater/) has us imagining softer-than-life communication
 * an embrace
 * a comforting press on their back...
 * an urgent grip on their arm!